Skip to main content

 The NYSC is held in the Monongahela National Forest near Bartow in the eastern mountains of West Virginia.
 Delegates arrive in Charleston, West Virginia, on Monday, June 22, 2020, and depart on Wednesday, July 15, 2020.

-The completed application and supporting materials must be submitted online at https://www.nysacademy.org/programs/nyscamp/2023-national-youth-science-camp-application/ by Friday, February 28, 2020, at 6 p.m.
-EST.
+The completed application and supporting materials must be submitted online at https://www.nysacademy.org/programs/nyscamp/2020-national-youth-science-camp-application/ by Friday, February 28, 2020, at 6 p.m.
+EST [Note: Applications are no longer being accepted for the 2020 NYSC].

 To be eligible for consideration, an applicant must: